Title: Taste Manipulation and Swallowing Mechanics in Trauma-Related Sensory-Based Dysphagia

 “Of note, more than half of the participants were not receiving an oral diet prior to the VFSS due to swallowing safety concerns, and PAS scores during the clinical VFSS trials generally reflected airway compromise to or below the level of the vocal folds, confirming the cSLPs’ impressions regarding the existence of dysphagia…seven also demonstrated concomitant motor deficits.” p.3

-Now that we got that outta the way, after 85 total ‘taste trials,’ 68 trials from the 18 participants were “good enough” for clinical analysis, and 3 participants were ‘good enough’ for CASM and were receiving ‘nothing through the mouth” prior to the studies so weren’t outliers (personally, since the sample was so small I would’ve loved to had a little chart for these participants’ specific demographics!)..talk about your valedictorians!!🤓🥇🥈🥉
+Now that we got that outta the way, after 85 total ‘taste trials,’ 68 trials from the 18 participants were “good enough” for clinical analysis, and 3 participants were ‘good enough’ for CASM and were receiving ‘nothing through the mouth” prior to the studies thus avoiding outliers .talk about your valedictorians!!🥇🥈🥉

-I won’t bore you with all of the terms like “Morphometric canonical variate analysis” and “Eigenvectors” (literally not even making these up!) because I have absolutely no clue what they are or mean (remember I am NOT a PhD researcher!😄), but if you’re ever so inclined please feel free to get back to me with what you find😅!
+I won’t bore you with all of the terms like “Morphometric canonical variate analysis” and “Eigenvectors” (literally not even making these up!) because I have absolutely no clue what they are or mean, but if you’re ever so inclined please feel free to get back to me with what you find😅!

 “tastant type was a primary predictor of swallowing physiology” p.6